SheffieldMLtracking/data-pipeline/README.md

 # Installation

-Please follow the following steps to set up the machine.
+Please follow the following steps to set up the data pipeline machine.
+These instructions only need to be followed once when the pipeline is first set up.
+To add new Raspberry Pis, please see the relevant section below.
 Also, see [`install.sh`](./install.sh).
 These steps assume that a recent Linux (Ubuntu) operating system is used.

 ## Install the systemd service

-First, install dependencies
+First, install dependencies:

 ```bash
 sudo apt install rsync